janlelis/idiosyncratic-ruby.com/source/posts/49-what-the-format.html.md

     "--> %{first} -- %{second} <--".% first: 1, second: 2
     # => --> 1 -- 2 <--

-Though you will use the ability to apply a formatting type (see below), it is concise and looks good.
+Though you will lose the ability to apply a formatting type (see below), it is concise and looks good.
 At its core, it is templating built into the language!

 ### Referencing: Absolute Positioning